 How Many Gamers Were Affected?

 According to Steam's hardware surveys in late 2023, approximately 1-2% of users were still on Windows 7 or 8.
 While a small percentage, that translated to millions of accounts given Steam's massive user base.
 The impact was disproportionately felt in developing countries where upgrading hardware and software is more costly.
+For more on this, see Best Video Games to Play in 2026.

 Options for Users on Older Systems